grease-xmr/grease/docs/src/10_channel_design.typ

   broadcast  of the commitment transaction (if necessary).
 - `Disputing` - The channel is being disputed because someone initiated a force-close.
-If the local party initiated the force close, this phase includes invoking the force-close on the KES, and waiting for the challenge window to expire so that the counterparty's secret share can be recovered in order to synthesize the closing transaction.
+If the local party initiated the force close, this phase includes invoking the force-close on the KES, and waiting for the challenge window to expire so that the counterparty's secret can be recovered in order to synthesize the closing transaction.
   If the other party initiated the force-close, we can invoke the KES to challenge the closing state, or do nothing and accept the state given by the counterparty.
   The final state transition is always to the `Closed` state, only the reason can vary.